pjha99/Cancer_Prediction/README.md

 ![](Images/Capture.PNG)

 - ### Class Distribution :
      Here we are trying to see how the benign vs malignant tumors are distributed, we try to see if there is a case of the imbalanced dataset.
+     The ratio of Benign : Malignant cell is 2:1 , hence we dont land in the area of imbalanced data sets here.

 ![](Images/Capture_cancer.PNG)